How a Car Accident Can Destroy Your Credit Score and Put You in Debt

 The challenge is that insurance companies do not automatically offer full compensation.
 They calculate their exposure and try to settle for as little as possible.
 Accepting an early settlement offer before you understand the full scope of your medical treatment and financial losses is one of the most costly mistakes accident victims make.

-What Happens If Medical Bills Go to Collections While Your Case Is Pending?
+Start Your Free Credit Repair Review →What Happens If Medical Bills Go to Collections While Your Case Is Pending?

 This is one of the most stressful parts of the process and one that injury lawyers deal with regularly.
 Your legal case can take months or even years to resolve.
 Your medical bills do not wait.

-The injury lawyers at Sutliff & Stout work with clients throughout Houston to manage exactly this kind of situation, making sure that financial pressure does not force victims into bad settlements before their cases are properly developed.
+An experienced injury lawyer often handles this directly on behalf of their clients.
+They communicate with providers, set up payment agreements, and make sure that the bills do not drag down your credit while the case moves forward.
+The injury lawyers at Sutliff & Stout work with clients throughout Houston to manage exactly this kind of situation — making sure that financial pressure does not force victims into bad settlements before their cases are properly developed.

 How Can You Protect Your Credit Score After an Accident?